 APPLIED BAYESIAN MODELING

-ICPSR SUMMER PROGRAM, JULY 12-16, 2023
+ICPSR SUMMER PROGRAM, JULY 21-23, 2025

-Welcome to the website for my one-week workshop Applied Bayesian Models for Social Scientists: From Theory to Estimation and Inference in the 2023 ICPSR Summer Program.
+Welcome to the website for my workshop Applied Bayesian Models for Social Scientists: From Theory to Estimation and Inference in the 2025 ICPSR Summer Program.
 This page contains course materials, a variety of information on how to fit and present Bayesian models using Stan and R. Please email me if you have any questions about the material on this page or if you discover any errors.
 Additional materials for participants will be distributed during the workshop via Canvas.
 Instructions on how to prepare and what to install will be sent to all participants before the first day of the workshop.

 Workshop materials